• Home

 Even with a detailed marketing plan, cannibalization may occur depending on how the general customer base reacts to the new product.
 Whether or not the products are competitive, customers may prefer the new one.
 A common reason why this happens is that two products may be too similar.

 Let’s say a technology company sells smartphones.
-And they introduce a new one which is similar to the old one.
-The customers that were attracted to the old one now start liking the new one and purchase it.
+And they introduce a new one, which is similar to the old one.
+The customers who were attracted to the old one now start liking the new one and purchase it.
 Hence, the new product was sold at the cost of the sales of the old one.

-In various marketing campaigns, companies unintentionally, however, discourage their existing customers from using previous products.
-The tone of the marketing here suggests that the product has become obsolete as compared to the new one.
+In various marketing campaigns, companies, however, unintentionally discourage their existing customers from using previous products.
+The tone of the marketing here suggests that the product has become obsolete compared to the new one.

 Example Of Market Cannibalization